mindflayer-zeta/712FinalProject/README.md

 Copy Genes: Provides a button to copy the generated gene names as unformatted text separated by spaces.

 ---Technologies Used---
+R: Calculate p-value of each gene.
+SQL: Create database including gene name and pv for further uses.
 Python (CGI): Backend scripting language used to handle server-side requests and database interactions.
 HTML: Structure and content of the web pages.
 CSS: Styling for the web pages (make "Copy Genes" button more ).